Back up an environment

 Although this process is automated, backups created in this way count as manual for the backup schedule.
 They don’t affect the automated backups taken as part of the schedule.

 Backups are stored as binary large objects separate from your environments.
-This storage is replicated over multiple data centers in different locations.
+This storage is replicated over multiple data centers in different locations within the region your project is hosted in.
 This means that in the rare event a data center becomes unavailable, your backups are still available.